Table of Contents

 - Shorts are frowned upon in Vienna, as it is a very elegant city.
 If you’d like to know more about what’s appropriate to wear in Europe, read this.

-- Most places are closed on Sundays so if you’re checking into an AirBnB or hotel on Saturday you should stock up on snacks and such beforehand.
+- Most places are closed on Sundays so if you’re checking into a vacation rental or hotel on Saturday you should stock up on snacks and such beforehand.
 You can check out places to stay in Vienna, Austria here.

 This article was written by Hedge Metreyeon for EuropeUpClose.com.